 On December 27, 2023, Lionsgate and its subsidiaries, Lions Gate Entertainment Inc., a Delaware corporation ("LGEI"), and Lions Gate International Motion Pictures S.à.r.l., a Luxembourg société à responsabilité limitée ("LGIMP" and, with the Company and LGEI, collectively the "Buyers"), completed the acquisition of all of the issued and outstanding equity interests of the companies constituting the Entertainment One television and film ("eOne") business from Hasbro, Inc., a Rhode Island corporation ("Hasbro"), pursuant to that certain Equity Purchase Agreement (the "Purchase Agreement") dated August 3, 2023.
-The aggregate cash purchase price was approximately \$385.1 million, and was subject to further adjustment based on final determination of purchase price adjustments, including for cash, debt, and working capital.
-Subsequent to June 30, 2024, the final purchase price was determined, resulting in a \$12.0 million reduction of the purchase price.
-The acquisition of eOne, a film and television production and distribution company, builds the Company's film and television library, strengthens the Company's scripted and unscripted television business, and continues to expand the Company's presence in Canada and the U.K.
+The aggregate cash purchase price was initially approximately \$385.1 million and subsequently adjusted to \$373.1 million upon the settlement of certain working capital items pursuant to the Purchase Agreement.
+The final purchase price is subject to further adjustment based on the settlement of certain amounts held back pursuant to the Purchase Agreement.
+The acquisition of eOne, a film and television production and distribution company, builds the Company's film and television library, strengthens the Company's scripted and unscripted television business, and continues to expand the Company's presence in Canada and the UK